 7. Develop Effective Cross-Functional Reporting

 Perhaps this is the most challenging step in developing internal communication.
-A mishap in internal communication here has the potential to create greater chaos, resulting in barrier or delay of achieving the overall target.
+A mishap in internal communication here has the potential to create greater chaos, resulting in barriers or delays in achieving the overall target.

 The brand team needs to know the marketing budget set according to the estimation of the finance team.
 Thus, communication among the cross-functional teams is vital here.

-As a matter of fact, there should be a fixed way of reporting among the cross-functional departments in order to make the communication effective and smooth.
+There should be a fixed way of reporting among the cross-functional departments to make communication effective and smooth.

 8. Update the Reporting Tools